-According to the County's 2017-2019 Point-in-Time Homeless Population count, there were approximately 1,238645 homeless people in Mendocino County, 3 including both the unincorporated county as well as the four incorporated cities of Fort Bragg, Point Arena, Ukiah and Willits.
+According to the County's 2019 Point-in-Time Homeless Population count, there were approximately 645 homeless people in Mendocino County, 3 including both the unincorporated county as well as the four incorporated cities of Fort Bragg, Point Arena, Ukiah and Willits.
 In the unincorporated county, there were 360 homeless though some of these were identified just outside the city limits of either Ukiah or Fort Bragg.
-Of the total homeless population from the county as a whole, oOf these, 113-71 were in emergency shelters, 47-36 in transitional shelters, and 1,078538 without shelter.
+Of the total homeless population from the county as a whole, of these, 71 were in emergency shelters, 36 in transitional shelters, and 538 without shelter.
 Most homeless locate in the urban areas of the county, particularly Ukiah and Fort Bragg, which have the majority of emergency shelters and transitional housing.
 Emergency shelters in the county provide 129 to 139 beds (see Table 5-2-11).
 The number of beds includes the motel vouchers used by several agencies to provide temporary assistance.

-The County also continues active outreach and coordination with agencies such as Homeless Services Planning Group and the Hospitality House Center. when requested.
+The County also continues outreach and coordination with agencies when requested.

-3Mendocino County's Continuum of Care Plan, 2017_2019_Point-in-Time Homeless Population counts taken in 1/246/20197.
+3Mendocino County's Continuum of Care Plan, 2019 Point-in-Time Homeless Population counts taken in 1/24/2019.